-The DS92LV18 combines a serializer and deserializer onto a single chip.
-The serializer accepts an 18-bit LVCMOS or LVTTL data bus and transforms it into a BLVDS serial data stream with embedded clock information.
-The deserializer then recovers the clock and data to deliver the resulting 18-bit wide words to the output.
+The DS92LV16 combines a serializer and deserializer onto a single chip.
+The serializer accepts a 16-bit LVCMOS or LVTTL data bus and transforms it into a BLVDS serial data stream with embedded clock information.
+The deserializer then recovers the clock and data to deliver the resulting 16-bit wide words to the output.

-The device has a separate transmit block and receive block that can operate independently of each other.
+The device has a separate Transmit block and Receive block that can operate independent of each other.
 Each has a power down control to enable efficient operation in various applications.
 For example, the transceiver can operate as a standby in a redundant data path but still conserve power.
 The part can be configured as a Serializer, Deserializer, or as a Full Duplex SER/DES.

-The DS92LV18 serializer and deserializer blocks each have three operating states.
+The DS92LV16 serializer and deserializer blocks each has three operating states.
 They are the Initialization, Data Transfer, and Resynchronization states.
 In addition, there are two passive states: Powerdown and TRI-STATE.